google/orbit/README.md

 Please have a look at the first three sections of our [development documentation](DEVELOPMENT.md).
-It describes how to build Orbit and what Compilers, Platforms, and Tools are supported and needed.
+It describes how to build Orbit and which compilers, platforms, and tools are supported and needed.

 ## Workflow